<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355535778237127&amp;ev=PageView&amp;noscript=1">

 Determine Your Dealership

 The first thing you want to consider is the actual dealership and salesperson you want to work with.
-I know this is backward from what you’ve always thought but hear me out.
 Most people find the vehicle first and let that lead them to the dealer.
-But trust me, if you have a dealership and salesperson you are loyal to, they will be loyal to you.
-I have been purchasing vehicles from the same dealership for over ten years now, and I know the salesperson I am going to work with before I even look at the type of vehicle I want.
+But if you have a dealership and salesperson you are loyal to, they will be loyal to you.
+When you build those relationships over time, you know you can trust the person you’re working with, and they know that you’ve done your research and know your stuff.

 Figure Out Your Budget

 When you decide on the price, it’s time to do your research on the type of vehicle you want.
 Before you ever step foot on a dealer lot, you need to know the specifications of the vehicle you want to purchase.
 Include safety ratings and check out Consumer Reports.
-The more you know about the vehicle, the more seriously you will be taken by the sales staff.
-They will know you are not messing around when you can tell them more about the vehicle then even they can.
-While researching you should also look at NADA values and Kelley Blue Book values.
-Most dealers and lenders use NADA (National Auto Dealers Association), but it never hurts to have more knowledge on the vehicle you want to purchase.
-If you have a solid idea of what the vehicle is worth, the sales team will know you have done your research and take you seriously.
+Sales staff will know you are not messing around when you can tell them more about the vehicle than even they know.
+While researching, you should also look at National Automobile Dealers Association (NADA) values and Kelley Blue Book values.
+Most dealers and lenders use NADA, but it never hurts to have more knowledge about the vehicle you want to purchase.
+If you have a solid idea of what the vehicle is worth, the sales team will know you have done your research.

 Find the Right Time

-Finally, the best way to get a good deal on a new vehicle is to go at the end of the month.
-This is when salespeople are, for lack of a better term, ‘desperate’ to sell vehicles.
-Dealerships and sales professionals rely on the commission from selling vehicles, and if they don’t sell enough, their wages suffer.
-They want to make money just as much as you want a new vehicle.
+The best way to get a good deal on a new vehicle is to go at the end of the month.
+This is when salespeople are way more motivated to sell vehicles.
+Dealerships and sales professionals rely on the commission from selling, and if they don’t sell enough, their wages suffer.
+They want to make money just as much as you want to buy a new car or truck.
 The closer you are to the last day of the month, the better deal you are going to get, and the more likely you are to close on the sale.

 Non RMCU links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Rocky Mountain Credit Union of any of the products, services or opinions of the corporation or organization or individual.
 RMCU bears no responsibility for the accuracy, legality, or content of the external sites.